2000, Program Authorization, Services and Definitions

 Recertification – The process of rescreening and determining eligibility for the next state fiscal year.

-Referral – The process of directing or redirecting (as a medical case or a patient) to an appropriate specialist or agency for definitive treatment; to direct to a source for help or information.
+Referral – The process of directing or redirecting (as a medical case or a person) to an appropriate specialist or agency for information, help or treatment.

 Telehealth Service – A health service, other than a telemedicine medical service, delivered by a health professional licensed, certified or otherwise entitled to practice in this state and acting within the scope of the health professional’s license, certification or entitlement to a patient at a different physical location than the health professional using telecommunications or information technology.